stepank/pyws/docs/test_bench.rst

 To proceed with the tests, first, ensure that pyws is installed, read more about :ref:`requirements` and :ref:`installation`.
-However, you should note that tests and examples can be found in source distribution archive or in your on clone of the repo.
+However, you should note that tests and examples can be found in source distribution archive or in your own clone of the repo.

 Directory structure